CalderaWP/caldera-interop-fixture/README.md

 Coding Standard: Caldera (psr2 with tabs).
 Enforces using phpcs.

 ### Testing
-Tests are divided between unit tests and //@TODO explain more//
+Tests are divided between unit tests and currently no other types of tests.

 #### Install
 All testing dependencies are installed with composer.
 #### Use